Skip to main content

 1. Model catalog — Browse available models with published per-token pricing.

-3. Budget policies — Set hourly, daily, weekly, and monthly spending limits before reservations are made.
+3. Budget policies — Define and simulate hourly, daily, weekly, and monthly limits; live reservation enforcement is not yet wired.

 5. Zero Data Retention — Enable passthrough or strict controls for sensitive workloads.